ffac/site/README.md

 This repository contains the site information for the Freifunk Aachen Gluon firmware.

-This branch is compatible to: Gluon master
+This branch is compatible to: Gluon v2021.1.2
-As it needs gluons upstream package gluon-mesh-vpn-wireguard, it is incompatible to current 2021.1.x
+As it needs gluons upstream package gluon-mesh-vpn-wireguard, it is incompatible to latest 2022.1.x

-This Version of our firmware is currently only used for our test server
+This Version of our firmware is currently only used for our test server.

-All information in this repository is licensed under [CC0 1.0 Universal][CC0], so any inspiration or reuse for your own firmware site.conf should not be a problem.
+Currently, registration using Wireguard already works using a custom repository - yet there is still an issue establishing the VXLAN connection.

 Firmware can be built using:

 ```
-make gluon-prepare
-make info
-make build
 make manifest
 ```

+a single target can be built using:

+`make build BROKEN=1 GLUON_TARGETS=lantiq-xrx200`

 or directly with